the Archetypes of Self ||| the Lore of Enlightenment

 Anyone who gets out in nature knows that nature is not dead.
 It is teeming with life, humming, vibrating.
 Being in nature is often one of the places we feel most connected with the animating source of life.
 Just the experience of nature can be integrating, creating a synthesis between spirit and matter.
 This is the living synthesis of the self.

-To live life is to live with these psychological tensions, to have the chance to integrate them in the self.
+To live life is to live with these psychological tensions.
+To integrate them is essential in the process of Self-realization.
 To collapse onto either side is to limit our perception.
 By opening to these tensions we gain the possibility for experiencing a synthesis of opposition.
 That is, through working with the tensions our mind may gain the capacity to synthesize a dialectical pair into new thought, symbol, or direct experience.

 In the Christian tradition the synthesis between spirit and matter is symbolized in the form of the Dove as the Holy Ghost as seen in the image above.